akshat-sahijpal/News-Now/README.md

 # News-Now
-Get The latest news from News Now App
+Get The latest news from the App,
-This App Displays the latest news for any location/time/about/duration
+The App Displays the latest news for any location/time/topic

 <h1>How it works </h1>